geoffmcl/cpack-test/README.md

 This is the extra step to generate the distribution package

+- Windows

-- cmake --build . --config Release --target PACKAGE
+`cmake --build . --config Release --target PACKAGE`

-In windows thsi should generate a test-cpack-3.0.0-win32.exe using NSIS, for installing the exe, and the headers, or other dev components...
+In windows this should generate a test-cpack-3.0.0-win32.exe, using NSIS, if installed, and available, for installing the exe, and the headers, or other dev components...

+- Unix/OS-X

+`make package`

+In linux this shoudl generate a test-cpack-3.0.0-Linux.deb, for installing the binary, and the headers, or other dev components...

 ## Source Packaging

-To generate the source archive, a zip in this case -
+To generate the source archive, a zip in windows, and a tar.gz in linux -

-- cpack --config CPackSourceConfig.cmake
+`cpack --config CPackSourceConfig.cmake`

-This should generate a source zip for distribution.
-Take care all backup files are removed before running this.
+This should generate a source archive for distribution.
+Take care all backup files and other non-source files are removed before running this.
+All items is the .git and build directories are already ignored.

 ;eof